-Most closed-ended funds listed on the London Stock Exchange's Main Market qualify as AIFs, but their listed status generally allows them to be made available to retail investors.
-Those funds are typically listed in the premium segment and the specialist fund segment of the London Stock Exchange's Main Market, but some of the LSE market segments are intended only for professional and institutional investors.
+Most closed-ended funds listed on the London Stock Exchange's (LSE) Main Market qualify as alternative investment funds (AIFs), but their listed status means that they are generally accessible by retail investors.
+Those funds are typically listed in the premium segment and the specialist fund segment of the LSE's Main Market.
+But some of the LSE market segments are intended only for professional/institutional investors.